csci-1301/csci-1301.github.io/docs/software_install.md

 #.
 Enter the product key you obtained previously, following [the instructions in the documentation](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-unlock-visual-studio?view=vs-2019).
 Normally, clicking on "View key" on the screen pictured in the fourth step above should give you access to a key, that you simply need to copy-and-paste in the menu you can access on Visual Studio by clicking on "Select File" → "Account Settings" → "License with a Product Key".

-#### For Mac and Other Linux Systems
+#### For Mac

-You can either install another version of Visual Studio or "emulate" Windows on your computer.

-For the first option, download a version of Visual Studio at <https://visualstudio.microsoft.com/vs/mac/>.
+Download a version of Visual Studio at <https://visualstudio.microsoft.com/vs/mac/>.
 It differs a bit from the Windows version, but that should not impact your experience in this class.
 The only Visual Studio feature we rely on is the ability to create "Console Apps with C#", which is equally available in both the Windows and Mac versions.

+### Installing MonoDevelop On Your Own Computer

+Unfortunately, MonoDevelop offers pre-packaged release only for linux distributions

+- If you are using linux (e.g. Ubuntu, Debian, etc.), then please head out to [MonoDevelop's download page](https://www.monodevelop.com/download/#fndtn-download-lin).
+- If you are using MacOS, you can [have a look at the compilation instructions](https://www.monodevelop.com/developers/building-monodevelop/#macos), but it is very likely that you will find them impossible to understand.
+- If you are using Windows, you can [have a look at the compilation instructions](https://www.monodevelop.com/developers/building-monodevelop/#windows), but it is very likely that you will find them impossible to understand.

+### Installing Rider On Your Own Computer

+You can download Rider [from their website](https://www.jetbrains.com/rider/download/), for any operating system.
+Note that, as a student, you can [obtain a licence for free](https://www.jetbrains.com/community/education/#students): simply [fill this form](https://www.jetbrains.com/shop/eform/students), making sure you use your @augusta.edu email account, and you should receive a free licence instantaneously!

+### Installing Anything Anywhere

+If the IDE you would like to adopt is not available for your operating system, you can use a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager to run a linux-based distribution or a windows-image on top of your operating system.

-For the second option, you will need a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager.
+For this, and regardless of your current operating system, you will need a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) manager.
-This option works for Linux systems as well.

 #.
 You can use
     #.
 "VMware Fusion 10.x Pro" (only for MacOS, available on [OnTheHub](https://e5.onthehub.com/WebStore/OfferingDetails.aspx?o=637dd37b-06b5-e711-80f7-000d3af41938&pmv=00000000-0000-0000-0000-000000000000&ws=2020165a-723a-de11-b696-0030485a8df0&vsro=8),
     #.
 [Virtual Box](https://www.virtualbox.org/) (for Linux and Mac),
     #.
 [Virtual Machine Manager](https://virt-manager.org/) (for Linux).
 #.
-Download a version of "Microsoft Operating Systems" from [Azure Dev Tools for Teaching](https://aka.ms/devtoolsforteaching),
+Download a version of "Microsoft Operating Systems" from [Azure Dev Tools for Teaching](https://aka.ms/devtoolsforteaching), or a linux-based distribution (typically, [ubuntu](https://ubuntu.com/appliance/vm) has a good reputation of being accessible and user-friendly).
 #.
-Install and run your version of Windows from your virtual machine, and follow [the instructions for windows](#install-win) to install Visual Studio.
+Install and run your version of Windows or Linux from your virtual machine, and follow the corresponding instructions to install the IDE you are interested in.

+Note that [it is illegal to run macOS in a virtual environment that is not hosted on a mac computer](https://law.stackexchange.com/q/18282), which drastically reduces the interest for you to consider this option.

 ## Accessing One of the Computers in a Computer Lab